tamjid-ahsan/Housing-price-prediction/README.md

 - Focus on which aspect of the house.
 - What factors to keep in mind deciding budget and required return on investment.

+I am going to lossely follow OSEMiN framework for this analysis.
 # OBTAIN

 Data for this analysis was provided as part of phase two project of [The Flatiron School](https://flatironschool.com/) Full Time Online Data Science program.
 This a fork of [that](https://github.com/learn-co-curriculum/dsc-phase-2-project).
 The csv file named `kc_house_data.csv` contains following information in this repository located at `./data/kc_house_data.csv`.